 Filtration uses a proprietary combination of KDF-55 and calcium sulfite that removes approximately 95% of chlorine and chloramine, plus heavy metals and hydrogen sulfide.
 The flow rate is a full 2.5 GPM — no perceptible pressure loss.

-The tradeoff is cost: the unit is $168 and replacement cartridges are $38 every 3 months ($152/year).
-That's 4-5x the annual cost of the AquaBliss.
+The tradeoff is cost: it sits at the premium end, and replacement cartridges run roughly every 3 months.
 You're paying for build quality, aesthetics, and the fact that it replaces your shower head entirely rather than adding a clunky cylinder between the arm and head.

 For bathrooms where the filter is visible and aesthetics matter, Jolie wins.
 For pure filtration per dollar, AquaBliss wins.